sendwithus/startupslam/workshops/tinymob/README.md

 ### Getting Started
 * Fork and clone our repo: https://github.com/TinyMobGames/smashteroids
-* Load up the project in Unity and hit the play button ** The controls are WASD to move the ship and spacebar to fire the weapon
+* Load up the project in Unity and hit the play button
+  * Controls:
+    * WASD to move the ship
+    * Space to fire the main weapon